jaymcgavren/zyps/README.txt

 	zyps_demo

-To run a DRb server that clients can connect to:
+To run a server that offers a DRb Environment object clients can connect to:

 	zyps_server [options]
 	    -h, --help                       Display program help.